Copy and paste the text below, edit the bracketed text and send it to your elected representative today:

-As reported widely in the media, Israel’s High Court has just ruled that the largest expulsion and forced transfer of Palestinians to take place since the beginning of the Israeli military occupation of Palestine in 1967 can go ahead, with possible transfers starting any day now.
+As reported widely in the media, Israel’s High Court ruled in May 2022 that the largest expulsion and forced transfer of Palestinians to take place since the beginning of the Israeli military occupation of Palestine in 1967 can go ahead.
+The Israeli army announced on 2 January 2023 that the transfers will commence imminently.
 The UN and international, Israeli and Palestinian human rights organisations have called this a grave violation of the Fourth Geneva Convention and a possible war crime.

 After a decades-long fight to stay on their own land, the villagers of Masafer Yatta have now exhausted all legal avenues.
 Their only hope is for international pressure to persuade the Israeli government to stop this violation of international law from happening.